Ed94/SectoredLang/README.md

 These mappings are saved as an alias set.

-## Spaces:
+## Sectors:

-Levels:
+Sector:

-| Level | - Decalres a level to be used.
+| Sector | - Decalres a Sector to be used.
 (Levels cannot be defined, they are built into the handler).

 Alias: